-On January 13, 1953, the regime announces that at the end of that year the first election for the National People’s Congress (NPC) will be held.
+On January 13, 1953, the regime announced that at the end of that year the first election for the National People’s Congress (NPC) will be held.
 This NPC will be a legislature parliament.
 See also Article 12 .

 Wang (2016).
 Page 9